ISDRS “Best Sustainable Development Article Award 2020”

 The ISDRS Board appoints an Award Jury consisting of at least 8 members, of which at least 4 are ISDRS Board Members, and the others are full ISDRS members.
 In case of high numbers of articles nominated, other ISDRS Board members can be asked to assist the Jury, and be part of the Jury too.

-Members of the Awards Jury are invited to make suggestions themselves, but excluded from suggesting their own publications.
+Members of the Awards Jury as well as Board Members are invited to make suggestions themselves, but are explicitly excluded from suggesting their own publications or nominating themselves.

 The Executive Board sends an open invitation to full members for the Award Jury membership.
 If this results in too many candidates the ISDSR Executive Board selects candidates, aiming for diversity in the membership and offering those who are not selected a place the next year.